ancosen/EasyJSON/README.md

 At the moment EasyJSON is only an encoder written in JAVA.
 The steps of the project are:

 - Develop a JSON Encoder (Done, need more features)
-- Develop a JSON Tokenizer (Done)
-- Develop a JSON Decoder
+- Add/Develop a JSON Decoder (Done)
 - Develop a JSON Validator

 This is a really base version, there is so much work to do.